PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 ## Deploying Your Game's L2 Smart Contract

 Each game built with Paima Engine is its very own Layer 2.
-This means that you will need to deploy the Paima L2 Smart Contract to whichever chain you wish to launch on.
+This means that you will need to deploy the Paima L2 Smart Contract for your game, to whichever chain you wish to launch on.

 Reference the [Deploying L2 Smart Contract](./deploying-l2-smart-contract.md) documentation to easily deploy the contract.